 Still, I prefer using JPEG images as they offer a smaller file size for the same quality compared to the other equivalent image formats.

 PNG Format: PNG is a good alternative for JPEG images which offers amazing lossless compression.
 Even if you edit your image several times or process for resize compression, it won’t degrade in quality.

 It also supports transparency which is useful in some cases like the logo.
-Though it’s an excellent format, the file size is quite high compared to JPEG format for the same quality.
+Though it’s an excellent format, the file size is quite high compared to the JPEG format for the same quality.
 For capturing screenshots, PNG is better image format gives decent quality.

-GIF Format: GIF is another popular format that supports animation and also the transparency.
+GIF Format: GIF is another popular format that supports animation and also transparency.
 But, the quality of GIF is not up to other formats like JPG and PNG, etc.